Sour3312/Angular-project-setup/README.md

 you will get this error if jquery not setup in your project

 setup:
-first you need to install this package in your karma.conf.js
+first you need to install '@karma-jquery' package in your karma.conf.js

 ```
  plugins: [